The fundamental concepts of warehouse optimization

 Modeling can be used to justify the automation of some or all warehouse activities.
 For one client, we considered pairing ASRS with AGVs to optimize the proposed layout design before the facility was constructed.
 After the facility was in operation, the client used the same model to improve the system by optimizing the number of AGVs and uncovering throughput bottlenecks within the system.

-Case study: $1.2 million saved with DES “what-if” scenarios
+Warehouse optimization case study: $1.2 million saved through “what-if” scenarios

 A biotechnology company was conducting a feasibility study of an existing facility and hired to determine the effect that increased demand, new technologies, and insourcing buffer manufacturing would have on the size of its warehouse.